MicrosoftDocs/learn/learn-pr/wwl-data-ai/get-started-sql-database-application-development/includes/4-understand-serverless-compute-tier.md

 :::image type="content" source="../media/4-serverless.png" alt-text="Screenshot of the serverless compute tier properties from Azure portal." lightbox="../media/4-serverless.png":::

-The auto-pause delay feature lets you specify the period of inactivity before the database is automatically paused.
+The auto-pause delay feature allows you to specify the period of inactivity before the database is automatically paused.
 This delay can be set from as short as 1 hour to as long as seven days.
 Alternatively, you can disable the auto-pause feature if desired.

 > [!NOTE]
 > When the database is paused, you are only charged for storage.